akhilsrivatsa/SecureHash/README.md

 **Note** - There can be multiple clients which can be connected to a server, and multiple instances of the application running inside the client which can be connected to different servers.
 Also, in our system the server and worker program are installed/present in all the systems involved in the distributed system architecture.

+**Project Structure**-

+1) Server.erl

+- start():
+Responsible for taking the user input.
+Depending on the user input, it calls the parent actor to start mining.
+It's also responsible for opening a TCP connection port which will be active for an infinite period of time.

+- handler():
+ Responsible for acknowledging all client connection requests and output strings returned by the client.

+- print_output_events():
+  Responsible for printing the output strings mined by both client and server.

+2) Worker.erl

+- parent_actor():
+ Acts as a supervisor and is responsible for spawning child actors.
+Responsible for assigning work to the child whenever the child finishes its work.

+- spawn_child_actors():
+ The child actors are mined here.

+- mine_coins():
+The mining logic of the program is present here.

 Project ReadMe Questions/Tasks:
 1. Size of the work unit that you determined results in the best performance for your implementation and an explanation of how you determined it.
 The size of the work unit refers to the number of sub-problems that a worker gets in a single request from the boss.

    **Ans**.
-In our system, each worker has the following tasks/sub-problems
+In our system, each worker is assigned a task of mining.
+The worker then spawns several parallel processes to perform mining.

-    -> Connecting to the server (low load)

-    -> Receiving the input, i.e, no of Leading zeros (low load)

-    -> Executing the parallelized mining process (high load)

-    -> Validating and returing the output to the server (low load)

-    After testing various design and work distributions between the server and the worker program and an exhaustive trial and error process, we believe for our application which uses TCP connection this is the most optimal structure of the worker program.
-So according the size of work here is 4.
-    As far as the no. of parallel processes are concerned currently the no. of processes spawned in each child actor is Number of Cores * 32 as after exhaustive testing we concluded that the performance in converging at around 32 processes per core, with no further significant improvement.
+    As far as the no. of parallel processes are concerned, currently the no. of processes spawned in each worker is Number of Cores * 32 as after exhaustive testing we concluded that the performance in converging at around 32 processes per core, with no further significant improvement.
+The reason being, we have one parent actor that acts as a supervisor and is responsible for assigning the work to its children.
+Whenever, a child finishes its work(finds a matching coin), it reports back to the parent.
+The parent then assigns new work to the child.
+Adding more no.of child actors would lead to more no.of of messages in the parent's message queue.
+Since the parent works at its own pace, the no.of  messages in the queue would pile up and this will lead to the child actors sitting idle resulting in improper CPU utilization.

 2. The result of running your program for input 4